 Did you know that aluminum foil is one of the best materials for removing grease from the oven or burn marks from pots and pans?

-Aluminum foil is used to cover and store many types of food.
+Aluminum foil is used to cover, cook and store many types of food.
 This thin and flexible sheet can be used to cover anything with ease.
-Most people have a roll in their kitchens as it’s often used to cover food.
+Most people have a roll in their kitchens.

 However, its uses go way beyond covering food.
 Below, we’ll reveal 12 of the best alternative uses for aluminum foil that you can use to make your life simpler.

 1. Sharpen scissors